 Your child will be assessed to see whether a squint is present and what type of squint it is.
 The eye specialist will decide if further tests are necessary and if spectacles are needed.

 Yes.
 Children with a squint may find some problems with fine manual tasks, such as threading a needle.
-Fast ball games may present difficulties as the child may misjudge the speed and distance of the ball.
-With a squint depth judgement may be unreliable.
+Fastball games may present difficulties as the child may misjudge the speed and distance of the ball.
+With a squint depth judgment may be unreliable.
 If teachers are aware, they will be more tolerant of the missed catch!
 Also, children undergoing active therapy may need the co-operation of their teachers.

-No. An operation is not always needed.
+No. Operation is not always needed.
 Treatment varies according to the type of squint.
 The main forms of treatment are:

 Sometimes it is the only way of straightening the eye sufficiently for sight to be retained in the squinting eye.
 If performed at the appropriate time, results can be very good and satisfactory 3D vision can develop.
 There are occasions, however, when the result may only be cosmetic but the child's appearance in these cases is usually much improved.
 It is not uncommon for more than one operation to be necessary.
 This does not mean that something has gone wrong but that fine-tuning is needed to obtain the best results.